 The full impact of the COVID-19 outbreak continues to evolve throughout the world including Canada.
 Specifically, the organization continues to operate as they are deemed to be an essential service by the provincial government.
 Services such as foot care clinics and transportation have either been deferred or reduced based on local restrictions in place as a result of the COVID-19 outbreak.
-Fundraising for the organization has been greatly reduced as a result of these local health retrictions.
+Fundraising for the organization has been greatly reduced as a result of these local health restrictions.
 The organization has received grant funding from various levels of government and local agencies to address the impacts of the COVID-19 outbreak on the organization.
-This funding includes temporary wage enhancements for front-line workers from the Central East LHIN and the Temporary Wage Subsidy from the Government of Canada.
+This funding includes temporary wage enhancements for front-line workers from Ontario Health East Region.